syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Series.md

 {% endhighlight %}

-> Note : To display the text right next to the data points, the DisplayText property of the data point's style should be set.
+N> To display the text right next to the data points, the DisplayText property of the data point's style should be set.

 The Chart Series features are elaborated in more detail in the following sub-topics.